Stremio/stremio-addon-sdk/docs/api/README.md

 We determine whether an addon is relevant by comparing the request against it's manifest.

 For catalogs, we usually request all catalogs from all addons, that are compatible with the `extra` properties that we're looking for.
 For example, to load the Board, we'd load all catalogs that have no `extra` properties that are required.
 But, if we're loading Search, we'd load all catalogs that have `search` as a supported property in their `extra` definition.
+Native EPG loads catalogs that declare the `date` extra and `manifest.behaviorHints.epgProvider`.

 For other requests (meta, stream, subtitles), we apply the `types` and the optional `idPrefixes` filters (which can also be defined per-resource).
 For example, for `/meta/movie/tt1254207`, we'd try to load meta from all addons that have `"movie"` in `manifest.types` (or have `{ name: "meta", types: ["movie'] }` in `manifest.resources`).
 If `manifest.idPrefixes` is defined, `["tt"]` will match this request, but something different (e.g. `["yt_id:"]`) won't.
 This helps you ensure your addon does not get irrelevant requests.